web-codegrammer/HTML-Cheatsheet-for-Web-Devs/README.md

 ## Introduction

-- You can Copy the various codes used during Development like HTMl boilerplate and Tags used during HTML and CSS.
+- You can Copy the various codes used during Development like HTML boilerplate and Tags used during HTML and CSS.

 - for the sake of Simplicity ( It's only for Developers 😏😏)